zschaeffer/dsp/README.md

  * **EC2:**  You could `ssh` into a remote Linux machine on EC2 and do all your work there.
 This requires some setup but perhaps less than the above two options.
 You'll mostly forgo a graphical interface, most likely, and you'll be paying for your computing by the hour.
  * **Git Bash:** You could try to use git-bash and/or other tools to try to make Windows achieve the functionality of Linux/MacOS.
 This becomes pretty frustrating pretty frequently and may limit the tools you can use.

+###Which type of Linux?

+So you've decided to install Linux on your computer or in a virtual machine?
+Which kind should you install?

+If you have limited experience with Linux (i.e. if you have to ask the question about which kind of Linux to install), then you should install Ubuntu.
+There are quirks to each version of Linux, so it's best to choose something the instructors and TAs are familiar with.

+If you have a lot of familiarity with Linux (say > 1 year), then you may install whatever kind you are most familiar with.
+Recognize that the instructors may only be able to offer limited assistance if you do so.

 ---

 ## <a name="section-d"></a>4.
 FAQs